MoNkEy1799/DINOGUI/README.md

-# Win32GUI
+# DINOGUI
-Trying to make a GUI library in C++ using Win32
+Trying to make a GUI library in C++ using Win32 API

+Not sure why it's called Dino 🦕